ulyana560/excel-sales-analysis/README.md

 - What are the main sales trends?
 - Which areas may require further business attention?

+## Files

+- `data/` — information about the original dataset and its source.
+- `analysis/` — Excel file containing the cleaned data, calculations, analysis and visualizations.

 ## Dataset

 The dataset contains 9,995 rows and 21 columns.
 Each row represents a sales transaction.